hoodiecrow/ConsTcl/README.md

 #### call-with-output-file procedure

 `` call-with-output-file `` opens a file for output and passes the port to `` proc ``.
 The file is closed again once `` proc `` returns.
 The result of the call is returned.

-You can't use this procedure without deleting the line in class OutputPort/method open that throws an error on use.
-I take no responsibility for damage to your files due to overwriting the contents.

 <table border=1><thead><tr><th colspan=2 align="left">call-with-output-file (public)</th></tr></thead><tr><td>filename</td><td>a filename string</td></tr><tr><td>proc</td><td>a procedure</td></tr><tr><td><i>Returns:</i></td><td>a value</td></tr></table>